-In Afghanistan, people are in urgent need of food.
-Nearly half the population (18.9 million) is acutely short of food.
-The combination of the challening socio-economic and political situation, drought and conflict are making life extremely challenging.
 Women and many girls are unable to work or attend school and university.
+They are no longer able to work for non-governmental organisations, forcing international agencies to services and supplies.
 There is not enough humanitarian relief for all the people who need food and other relief supplies.

 Our local partner Community World Service Asia is supporting affected families in Afghanistan and Pakistan.

 Women and children are given priority, especially women-headed households, widows, differently-abled people, and those caring for orphans.
-It provides NZD $153 cash assistance for 3 months to selected families by electronic transfer, enough to meet the needs of a family of 7 members for a month, allocating at least 70% for food.
+It provides cash assistance for 3 months to selected families by electronic transfer.

-CWSA runs schools, including for girls, and provides psycho-social support through communities.
+CWSA runs schools, including for girls (when able to attend), and provides psycho-social support through communities.
 It is supporting families who lost their homes and livelihoods in the earthquake in June as well as running training programmes to improve local humanitarian response.
 In Pakistan, it is assisting some of the many refugees who continue to cross the border.

 ACT Alliance members have worked in Afghanistan for the last four decades.
 Members have deeply rooted relationships with local people and are responding with: